 - Ferrite rings.
 These reduce any high frequency noise not caught by the capacitor travelling along the motor wires.

 Each pack is suitable for one controller and motor, if you have more than one motor then you should fit an additional motor pack to each of them.
-Please note that there are different packs for controllers running at 24V and 48V, the motor packs are not voltage sensitive.
+Please note that there are different packs for controllers running at 24V and 48V, the extra motor packs are not voltage sensitive.

-The components should be fitted as close to the motor as possible, see our noise suppression page [and don’t forget to twist the motor wires].
+See our noise suppression page [and don’t forget to twist the motor wires].